MQTTCool/chat-example/README.md

-# MQTT.Cool - Chat Demo - HTML Client
+# Chat Demo - HTML Client

 The **Chat Demo** is a very simple chat application based on MQTT.Cool.